SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - OTA DFU (this requires using a bootloader with storage enabled and the selected compression mechanism installed)

 ## How it works ##

+### No CLI interface ###

+There is no CLI in the Wi-SUN Node Monitoring because it is intended to be as close as possible to a real-life application, where no CLI will be available.

+Network parameters are set during project development, then the device automatically connects to the Wi-SUN network.
+Control of the device is over UDP or COAP from the Border Router, over the Wi-SUN network.

 ### Wi-SUN Network Set Up ###